VictorDenisov/keystone/README.md

 not a trivial endeavour.
 The details of how you can configure every service to work with keystone v3 only are below.

+Keystone V3 induces some limitations on openstack: horizon can't work with domains and identity panel becomes unavailable.
+It means you need to work with identity services using command line.

 Port
 ----

 This implementation of keystone is listening on port 35357 by default and can be changed using configuration file.
 Several ports at the same time are not allowed.
-So, you don't have port 5000 available by default.
+So, you don't have port 5000 available by default in addition to 35357.

 Domain Support
 --------------